 She starts with a question that relates to her audience, and then slowly bridges to her life; family of four sons and her husband, her mother she loved that passed away, and everything in between.
 It’s a solid example of creating an about page.

-You’ll come across a big list of topics that you can write on.
+You’ll come across a big list of first blog post ideas that you can write on.
 Not everything will interest you, neither everything will be of everyone’s interest.
-SO, choose a topic that’s helpful for your target audience, and follow the next step.
+So, when considering what should my first blog post be, choose a topic that’s helpful for your target audience, and follow the next step.

 During your research, hover over your competitors, and deeply analyze their content.
+They might provide you with blog examples for beginners that you can draw inspiration from.
 Try finding loopholes, see how you can fill them, and come up with better content.
 See their content structure, and try coming up with something relevant, but better.

 To save time and streamline the process, use the right tools.
 Some of the famous editors are MicroSoft, Google Docs, or Ever Note.